 BBQ MEXICANA

-A casual sister concept to celebrity chefs Susan Feniger and Mary Sue Milliken’s Mandalay Bay institution, Border Grill, BBQ Mexicana infuses U.S. barbecue with Mexican spice in a casual, quick-service setting.
+A casual sister concept to Border Grill at Mandalay Bay, celebrity chefs Susan Feniger and Mary Sue Milliken’s BBQ Mexicana infuses U.S. barbecue with Mexican spice in a casual, quick-service setting.
 After years of serving local sports fans at T-Mobile Arena, Allegiant Stadium and the Las Vegas Ballpark (and conventioneers at Mandalay Bay), it now offers burritos, bowls, tacos and salads on Sunset Road.
 The smoked brisket burrito (aka the Burnt Ends Burrito) is a Las Vegas original created on a food truck that’s become an urban legend among local foodies.
 8480 W. Sunset Rd.
 Ste.
-200; 702.552.0111; bbqmexicana. com. $
+200; 702.552.0111; bbqmexicana.com. $

 DOM DEMARCO’S PIZZERIA & WINE BAR